The soft focus

 “Other skilled operators make themselves ingenious chemically-focused, anachromatic instruments, with which the masters of art come up with surprising results (as M. Puyo proves), but we know that it is also the opinion of a large number of amateurs that focusing difficulties are the most frequent reasons for discouragement and waste of time, plates and products due to repeated failures, as is the case with all defective tools.
 It is to remedy this disappointment and to satisfy the various demands that we have launched Eidoscope, purposely incompletely corrected for spherical aberration, an essential condition for obtaining the smoothness, but perfectly corrected for chromatic aberration, that is, without chemical focus and thus allowing with no calculations, no measurements, no references, no groping, to judge exactly the sharpness of future photography to the artist’s liking and according to the degree of envelopment he wishes.
 In other words, being free of chemical focus, Eidoscope allows orthochromatic photography and color photography with exact values”.

 To generate the artistique flou, Puyo-Pulligny went back to the times of lenses that not even color correction had.
-Its lens generated a blur, among other things, because of the natural different focal lengths for the different colors.
-This generated the trouble that the image seen by the photographer in the ground glass, influenced by the red to which our eyes are very sensitive, was not the one that would come from the developed negative, whose emulsion was more sensitive to the blue region.
+Their lens generated a blur, among other things, because of the natural different focal lengths for the different colors.
+This generated the trouble that the image seen by the photographer on the ground glass, influenced by the red to which our eyes are very sensitive, was not the one that would come from the developed negative, whose emulsion was more sensitive to the blue region.
 This difference between what the eye sees and what the emulsion registers in anachromatic (non-chromatically corrected) lenses forces the photographer, after focusing, to shift the lens or film to the optimal focusing distance.
 This is what is called the Chemical Focus.
 Hermagis understood this and used in its Eidoscope the spherical aberration to generate the flou, instead of chromatic aberration, thus leaving the photographer free of focus adjustments after focusing on ground glass.
 But even so, today, a Puyo-Pulligny lens is much prized by collectors and museums; they reach prices that only historical value and rarity can justify.

 To wrap up with the instructive introduction text in the Hermagis catalog, these are its final considerations.
 With the exception of the technical points about the apertures and the separate use of the front and rear elements, there remains a more emotional approach about photographer’s “artistic feeling”, “talent” or “recognition”, which cannot be accomplished unless he buys an Eidoscope.
 The good old “sales talk” that manufacturers use and abuse to this day, whether it’s while offering the latest technology or colorful cameras with plastic lenses.